PatchworkSecurity/cleansweep/README.md

 ### Configuration

 The machine uuid is stored in `.patchwork/uuid` by default.
-You can reset the uuid by deleting this file.
+You can reset the uuid by deleting that file.
 This may be required when upgradng the operating system.

 ## License